ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 Technical specification: data validity propagation {#spec_dataValidityPropagation}
 ==================================================================================

-> **DRAFT VERSION, WRITE-UP IN PROGRESS!**
+> **This is a release candidate in implementation**

-Specification version v1.0
+Specification version V1.0RC1

 1. General idea
 ---------------

-### 1.1 Version v1.0

-* 1.1.1 In ApplicationCore each variable has a data validiy flag attached to it.
+* 1.1 In ApplicationCore each variable has a data validiy flag attached to it.
 ChimeraTK::DataValidity can be 'ok' or 'faulty'.
-* 1.1.2 This flag is automatically propagated: If one of the inputs of an ApplicationModule is faulty, the data validity of the module becomes faulty, which means all outputs of this module will automatically be flagged as faulty.
+* 1.2 This flag is automatically propagated: If one of the inputs of an ApplicationModule is faulty, the data validity of the module becomes faulty, which means all outputs of this module will automatically be flagged as faulty.
       Fan-outs might be special cases (see 2.4).
-* 1.1.3 If a device is in error state, all variables which are read from it shall be marked as 'faulty'.
+* 1.3 If a device is in error state, all variables which are read from it shall be marked as 'faulty'.
 This flag is then propagated through all the modules (via 1.1.2) so it shows up in the control system.
-* 1.1.4 The user has the possibility to query the data validity of the module
+* 1.4 The user has the possibility to query the data validity of the module
-* 1.1.5 The user has the possibility to set the data validity of the module to 'faulty'.
+* 1.5 The user has the possibility to set the data validity of the module to 'faulty'.
 However, the user cannot actively set the module to 'ok' if one of the inputs is 'faulty'.
-* \anchor dataValidity_1_1_6 1.1.6 The user can decide to flag individual outputs as bad.
-However, the user cannot actively set an output to 'ok' if the data validity of the module is 'faulty' (to be more precise: if the validity of the corresponding  DataFaultCounter is faulty). \ref dataValidity_comment_1_1_6 "(*)"
+* \anchor dataValidity_1_6 1.6 The user can decide to flag individual outputs as bad.
+However, the user cannot actively set an output to 'ok' if the data validity of the module is 'faulty' (to be more precise: if the validity of the corresponding  DataFaultCounter is faulty). \ref dataValidity_comment_1_6 "(*)"
-* 1.1.7 The user can get the data validity flag of individual inputs and take special actions.
+* 1.7 The user can get the data validity flag of individual inputs and take special actions.
+* 1.8 The data validity of receiving variables is set to 'faulty' on construction.
+Like this, data is marked as faulty as long as no sensible initial values have been propagated.

 ### Comments

-* \anchor dataValidity_comment_1_1_6 \ref dataValidity_1_1_6 "1.1.6": The alternative implementation to add a data validity flag to the write() function is not a good solution because it does not work with writeAll().
+* \anchor dataValidity_comment_1_6 \ref dataValidity_1_6 "1.6": The alternative implementation to add a data validity flag to the write() function is not a good solution because it does not work with writeAll().

 2. Technical implementation
 ---------------------------